 Chattanooga Big Bass offers guided fishing trips where they provide the boat, rods, reels, and lures and get you on the big fish!
 They also provide snacks and drinks during the four or eight-hour trip.
 These are available on Groupon right now starting at $110.

-Balance Studios offers yoga classes for kids to enjoy and learn yoga poses, sequences and breathing.
-They have six week classes available throughout the year for $75 for a six week program.
+Many studios offers yoga classes for kids to enjoy and learn yoga poses, sequences and breathing.

 8. Sports or music lessons